FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Attitude adaptive configuration steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "Tracking attitude configuration" button in the user peripherals configuration interface to enter the attitude adjustment configuration interface, select the plate type and the actual working direction of the robot, adjust the robot attitude, and set the attitude point A, attitude point B and attitude point C respectively, usually A is the attitude point of the plane, B is the attitude point of the rising edge, and C is the attitude point of the falling edge.
+**Step1**: Select the "Tracking attitude configuration" button in the user peripherals configuration interface to enter the attitude adjustment configuration interface, select the plate type and the actual working direction of the robot, adjust the robot attitude, and set the attitude point A, attitude point B and attitude point C respectively, usually A is the attitude point of the plane, B is the attitude point of the rising edge, and C is the attitude point of the falling edge.

 .. figure:: robot_peripherals/031.png
    :align: center